jaffamonkey/example-test-from-native-js-to-cucumberjs/docs/TRAINING-GUIDE-1.md

 script:
   - node test.js // run the tests
 ```

+After these steps are all in your code, and committed, a build process will automatically start on TravisCI

 ## After build

 After build has completed. it will either Pass for Fail